NISCC in partnership with registrants, employers and stakeholders has developed a range of free learning resources to support:

 Health and Social Care organisations in Northern Ireland have partnered with ORCHA (The Organisation for the Review of Care and Health Apps), to create a library of health and wellbeing apps for everyone, including social care and social work professionals - that have been reviewed for clinical assurance, data privacy and user experience.

-Welcome to Supporting Good Continence Care - a digital learning resource to support domiciliary care workers understand and deliver safe and effective continence care.
+Welcome to Supporting Good Continence Care - a digital learning resource to support Domiciliary Care Workers/Care at Home Workers and Support Workers understand and deliver safe and effective continence care.